InnerProduct97/parking_lot/README.md

 2. Run "setup.sh"

 ## Tests
-1. I provided sample images in "parking_lot/images".
+1. I provided sample images in "plates_images".
 You can use them while testing the web application.
 2. You can use the "curl" utility.
 ### GET
 ```